openeuropa/oe_authorisation/modules/oe_authorisation_syncope/README.md

 - Apache Syncope site realm

 ## Architecture and concepts
-The module relies on [Syncope PHP Client](https://github.com/openeuropa/syncope-php-client) to interface with Apache Syncope API.
+The module relies on [Syncope PHP Client](https://github.com/openeuropa/syncope-php-client) to interface with the Apache Syncope API.

-The module intersects role creation/update/delete in Drupal and creates an associated entity in Syncope to represent the role (group).
+- The module hooks into the role creation/update/delete process in Drupal and creates an associated object in Syncope to represent the role (in Syncope this is called a `group`).
-It extends the role entity in order to store the Syncope UUID of the group in the associated role.
+- It extends the Drupal role entity in order to store the UUID of the corresponding Syncope group.
-It extends the user entity to store the Syncope UUID assocatiated with the user in the site context so it can be maintained in sync.
+- It extends the Drupal user entity in order to store the UUID of the corresponding Syncope user.

 ### General site structure in Syncope
-Web sites are represented in Syncope as realms organized hierachically:
+Websites are represented in Syncope as realms organized hierarchically (starting from a root realm represented by `/`):

 - /
   - /siteA